Dear Friends and Lovers,

 – I take immunity boosters on top of my stellar immune system already.
 Vit C, Echinacea, Zinc, Multi vitamins and Immune Booster by Legion Athletics.

 – I disinfect everything!
 This includes my car and then I disinfect my hands each time before I enter my car.
 I carry Clorox wipes in a ziplock with me and wipe down anything I need to use in public.
 I do not set anything of mine down on anything.
-I’m carrying a cross body bag instead of a purse.
+I no longer carry a purse or anything I have to set down anywhere.
 I put groceries in the trunk instead of my seats and then spray disinfect the trunk.

 – I wear eyeglasses and sunglasses so I am disinfecting them each time put them on and I keep them in a UV disinfecting storage case.
 This goes for my cell phone too.
 I do not place my cell phone down on anything outside my home and if you must put any of your personal items down anywhere, disinfecting the area before you place anything down and/or placing sheet of paper between your item and the surface greatly protects your items as well.